mojaloop/iacv2-docs/README.md

 * Configure GitLab:
   * The playbook uses the template module to render a Jinja2 template (gitlab.rb.j2) and places the resulting configuration file (/etc/gitlab/gitlab.rb).
   * This configuration file contains various GitLab settings like registry_storage, SMTP settings, object storage etc
-  * Seaweedfs URL, username, password etc are configured in this file to set up the object storage and registry storage of GitLab
+  * Minio URL, username, password etc are configured in this file to set up the object storage and registry storage of GitLab

 * Start GitLab:
   * The command module is used to execute gitlab-ctl reconfigure, which applies the GitLab configuration changes.